TayMcQuaya/AudioBook-Organizer/APP_PAGE_REFRESH_COMPLETE_SOLUTION.md

 5. **Profile data old:** Check if `authModule.refreshUserData()` runs
 6. **Onclick handlers undefined:** Check if all functions are imported and exposed to window
 7. **Function not a function errors:** Some functions may be wrappers - check main.js for the actual implementation
+8. **Import errors:** Check which module exports the function - e.g., `clearTextSelection` is in selectionTools.js not textSelection.js